josealobato/go-over/README.md

 Where:

-* `language`: Here you can specified the language you use to read/listen to the book/audiobook.
+* `language`: Here, you can specify the language you use to read/listen to the book/audiobook.
 * `title`: Book title.
-Sometimes the titles coming from the CSV are very long.
-Here you can short them.
+Sometimes the titles coming from the CSV are very long, and here you can shorten them.
 * `tags`: You can add a list of tags to apply to the book.
 * `format`: `audiobook/softcover/hardcover`
 * `my_review_url`: a partial like to you review of the book in Jekyll.
-* `read_dates`: you might have read multiple times the book, here you can add al list of the dates with the format `YYYY/MM/dd`.
-If you set this value to `null` the date on the original file will be used, that is the date of the last read.
-Use this fields if you have read it multiple times.
+* `read_dates`: you might have read multiple times the book, here you can add a list of the dates with the format `YYYY/MM/dd`.
+If you set this value to `null`, the date on the original file will be used, which is the last read's date.
+Use this field if you have read it multiple times.
 * `is_favourite`: you can mark books as favourites.
-When favourites exist a `JSON` file for the favourites will be generated.
+When favourites exist, a `JSON` file for the favourites will be generated.
-Any data provided in the complementary file will override the one on the original CVS file.
+Any data provided in the complementary file will override the original CVS file.

 You can explore the CLI help of this tool with: